argoproj/argo-cd/docs/operator-manual/security.md

 ```

 !!! tip
-    If you want to deny ArgoCD access to a kind of resource then add it as an [excluded resource](declarative-setup.md#resource-exclusion).
+    If you want to deny Argo CD access to a kind of resource then add it as an [excluded resource](declarative-setup.md#resource-exclusion).

 ## Auditing